 Similarly, survivors living in proximity to one another without electricity and trash removal are much more likely to contract and spread disease, and nothing could be more harmful to a tightly-packed population than an epidemic.

 Be mindful of ways to dispose of your trash.
 Recycle and reuse as many inorganic materials as you can.
 Come up with a system to mulch all your food waste as well.
 This will go a long way towards keeping your environment clean, and it can serve as a great fertilizer for a garden.

 4. Lack of Water

 Water is perhaps the most important part of survival.
 In a city, clean drinking water is created and maintained by city sanitation engineers who have the facilities and know-how to purify millions of gallons of water.
 In the event of a natural disaster, all this may cease, leaving you with few options for clean drinking water.
-Know how to purify water on your own and have the available materials at hand.
-Boiling water, using iodine tablets, and having access to a water purifier are all great options.

 Running water goes beyond drinking, though.
 Without running water, the entire sewage system collapses, leaving you without a way to dispose your waste effectively.
 Sewage sanitation will have to be in the forefront of your mind as you develop ways to dispose of your waste without harming yourself or others close by.
 If you don’t come up with effective means to do this, unsanitary conditions will lead to disease and disaster.

 5. Law Enforcement—Real or Impersonated